 In their effort to be non-spill, many sippy cups on the market end up functioning much like a bottle by forcing children to suck to get any liquid.
 By using these cups, we can be unknowingly encouraging an immature swallow pattern.

 The best possible option for your child is an open cup.
 Whenever you have the opportunity to give your child an open cup, do it!
-That said, I’m a mom of four kids and I realize that it’s not realistic to think that you’ll always be able to hand your toddler an open cup.
-Here are a some recommendations for convenient and mess-free non-spill cups:
+That said, I’m a mom of four kids and I realize that it’s not always realistic to use an open cup.
+Here are my recommendations for convenient and mess-free non-spill cups: